Master More JSON Schema's Subtleties

 species:

-.
-Such a schema allows the above request but fails validation when a JSON string value such as "human"
+type: "null"Of course, we cannot simply change the type of the species property to "null".
+Such a schema allows the above request but fails validation when a JSON string value such as "human" is sent.

 properties: